Dogs can be allergic to all sorts of things and canine skin allergies make your pet itchy and miserable.

 Many dogs are allergic to flea saliva, and react by developing Dermatitis.
 This usually produces 'Hot Spots' which are areas of inflamed, raw, red skin which might be scabby or scaly.

-Patchy hair loss around these areas is common too.
+Patchy hair loss is common too.
 Because there is very intense itching with hot spots, sometimes secondary infections can start up because your pup scratches/bites at himself so intensely.

 Symptoms of an infection that's related to canine skin allergies often include swelling of the area, sometimes it might feel hot to the touch, there can even be pus or clear/yellow fluid leaking from the sore areas.